 Bogotá has very efficient tourist police and they’ll be super helpful if you ever need something!

-There are three big mobile providers in Colombia and they have really competitive prices; they are always updating their plans and improving their services so it is quite hard to choose the best one!
+There are three big mobile providers in Colombia and they have really competitive prices.

 Based on coverage and prices, I believe that Claro is the best sim card provider to choose.
-For around COP 60000 ($17 USD) a month you can get 12 GB of data plus unlimited calls.
+For around COP 60000 (US$17) a month you can receive 12 GB of data plus unlimited calls.
 It is very reliable and prices are the most competitive in the market!

 Claro is so convenient because you can buy it in many different stores, such as the Oxxo convenience store.
 If you’d like to buy it at the airport, you can find it at the airport convenience store.